How to Stop a Dog From Barking in the Morning

 Quietly get up and let the dog out of his kennel before he starts whining.
 That way you reward him for being quiet.

 Barkley’s whining was triggered by the sound of me walking around when I woke up.
 I needed to remove that trigger.

 Some dogs start barking at a certain time every morning, regardless of hearing their owners or not.
 If that is the case with your dog, you can still get up a few minutes earlier and let him out before he barks.
 That’s better than letting him out once he’s already barking.

 Once you let the dog out for a potty break, it’s up to you whether you want to put him back in his kennel or let him be loose.

-I choose to put Barkley back in his kennel while I go about my morning routine.
-He whines, but that’s fine.
-I ignore him until he shuts up.
-There is no urgency to get him out since he has already gone to the bathroom.
-He used to whine for 20 minutes.
-Now he quiets down within five.
+I chose to put Barkley back in his kennel while I went about my morning routine.
+He whined, but that was fine.
+I ignored him until he shut up.
+There was no urgency to get him out since he had already gone to the bathroom.
+He used to whine for 20 minutes but that decreased over time.